flix/book/src/tail-recursion.md

 cannot cause the stack to overflow!

 We _remark_ that Flix has ___full___ tail call elimination, not just tail call optimization.
-This means that the following program compiles and runs successful:
+This means that the following program compiles and runs
+successfully:

 ```flix
 def isOdd(n: Int32): Bool =